 We went to an agency in Montreal, and they were very very sniffy with us, because we didn’t speak French.
 And it was at a time when the nationalists – Quebec nationalists – were raising their game quite a lot and they were being funny about people who weren’t bilingual.
-So neither of us was proficient enough in French, I was better than my friend, but she was extremely worried about this.
+So neither of us were proficient enough in French, I was better than my friend, but she was extremely worried about this.
 So we thought, oh, better go to Toronto!

 We did vaguely have contacts.
 People gave you names of people they had worked with, or they were cousins of their brother-in-law or something like that.
 My friend had an address of some people in Toronto, so we thought, well, we’ll go there.
 So we caught the bus, that was the cheapest, and it was something like seven hours on the bus.
 When we go to Toronto we went to the YWCA and luckily they had a room.

 Then we set off to try and find jobs.
 We did go to agencies then.
 We went to Manpower.
-If you went to Manpower, you were known as “The Girl with White Gloves”.
+If you went to Manpower, you were known as ‘The Girl with White Gloves’.
 We hadn’t got any white gloves, but they said we could join.
 We had to do a test – typing test, shorthand test, and then they sent us off to jobs.
 My friend went to something called the Public Trustee – I think she got that through the agency, or she might have applied through the paper.

 It was extremely interesting because I didn’t really know much about the Jewish religion or anything like that.
 But I learnt a lot.
 The people we worked for were very nice, apart from one of the chaps who was a sort of workaholic.
-He – I think it was me really.
+I think it was me really.
 I inadvertently got him into trouble because he called me in to work on one of the Jewish holidays.
 I answered the phone while I was there and unfortunately it was another of the people who worked in the organisation.
-“What are you doing there?”
+‘What are you doing there?’
 So I had to say that I was working for Mr X and that caused trouble.
 Otherwise, what had I done, broken into the building?
 Everybody else was on holiday, enforced holiday.
-I liked it but … obviously I got paid more money if I came in.
+I liked it but obviously I got paid more money if I came in.
 I was still temping then so I got paid by the day.
-Trickyl
+Tricky

 Anyway, despite this, they took me on permanently.
 Though I wasn’t very permanent in the end!
 It became a permanent job.
 Of course it was good for them, because they didn’t have to pay the agency fee.
 So they stole me from the agency.
 It was the sort of thing that people did.
 Obviously the agencies didn’t like it very much.
 It was quite common, really.